To Store or Not? Online Data Selection for Federated Learning with Limited Storage: Design of ODE

 We next briefly describe how to evaluate data samples based on the term 2.
-The local model parameter $w_c^{t,i}$ in term $2$ is computed from (\ref{eq: FL model update}), where the gradient $\nabla_w\tilde{F}_c(w_c^{t,i-1})$ depends on all the locally stored data samples.
-In other words, the value of term 2 depends on the ``cooperation'' of all the stored samples.
-With this interpretation, we can formulate the process to calculate term 2 as a cooperative game, where each data sample $(x, y)$ represents a player and the utility of each data sample set is the value of term $2$.
-Within this cooperative game, we can regard the individual contribution of one data sample on the value of term 2 as its data value, and calculate it through leave-one-out~\cite{cook1977detection, koh2017understanding} or Shapley Value \cite{ghorbani2019data, shapley1953quota}.
-As both of them require multiple times of model retraining to compute the marginal contribution of an individual data sample, we propose a one-step look-ahead strategy to roughly evaluate the individual data sample's value by only focusing on the first local epoch, which will be illustrated later.
+The local model parameter $w_c^{t,i}$ in term $2$ is computed from (\ref{eq: FL model update}), where the gradient $\nabla_w\tilde{F}_c(w_c^{t,i-1})$ depends on the ``cooperation'' of all the stored data samples.
+Thus, we can formulate the computation of term 2 as a cooperative game~\cite{branzei2008models}, where each data sample represents a player and the utility of the whole dataset is the value of term $2$.
+Within this cooperative game, we can regard the individual contribution of each data sample as its value, and quantify it through leave-one-out~\cite{cook1977detection, koh2017understanding} or Shapley Value \cite{ghorbani2019data, shapley1953quota}.
+As these methods require multiple model retraining to compute the marginal contribution of each data sample, we propose a one-step look-ahead strategy to approximately evaluate each sample's value by only focusing on the first local training epoch ($m=1$).